RossD20Studios/FRESteamWorks/README.md

 Building the ANE from the source files is only necessary if you need to modify source code and/or the ANE package is no longer available for [downloaded here](https://d20studios.com/FRESteamWorks/).

 ### Building the ANE Requires: ###
-1. AIR Version 50.2.3
+1. AIR Version 50.2.3 or greater (Last built with AIR 51.1.3.7)
-2. SteamWorks SDK v1.54 (At this time, newer versions of the SDK are not supported due to added parameters in the authentication methods starting in v1.56)
+2. SteamWorks SDK v1.61 (Newer versions might be compatibly, but this is the last working version the ANE was built with)
 3. Mac OS Catalina+ (To ensure support for latest Xcode)
 4. Apple Developer Account (To create the Developer ID Application certificate necessary to sign the ANE to work on Mac)
 5. Xcode v14+  (To build the Mac version and ensure support for Apple Silicon M1/M2)